Garden Water Calculator

 The calculator below determines how much additional water your lawn or garden needs, based on the rainfall recorded in your area over the last seven days.

-PLEASE NOTE THAT THE RAIN GAUGES IN ALLSTON, DORCHESTER-ADAMS, AND DORCHESTER-TALBOT (MATTAPAN) ARE CURRENTLY OUT OF SERVICE.
-BWSC IS WORKING TO BRING THESE GAUGES AND THEIR DATA ONLINE AS SOON AS POSSIBLE.
-WE APOLOGIZE FOR ANY INCONVENIENCE, AND RECOMMEND THAT YOU CHECK A GAUGE IN AN ADJACENT NEIGHBORHOOD TO GET READINGS FOR THE NEIGHBORHOODS AFFECTED BY THE RAIN GAUGE SERVICE ISSUE.
+PLEASE NOTE THAT THE RAIN GAUGE IN SOUTH DORCHESTER IS CURRENTLY OUT OF SERVICE.
+BWSC IS WORKING TO BRING THIS GAUGES AND ITS DATA ONLINE AS SOON AS POSSIBLE.
+WE APOLOGIZE FOR ANY INCONVENIENCE, AND RECOMMEND THAT YOU CHECK A GAUGE IN AN ADJACENT NEIGHBORHOOD TO GET READINGS FOR THE NEIGHBORHOOD AFFECTED BY THE RAIN GAUGE SERVICE ISSUE.

 Also note that the daily rain gauge measurement function - which is updated every five minutes - is set by default to Eastern Standard Time (EST).
-From now until the end of Daylight Savings on November 3, 2019, add one hour to the most recent rainfall reading to get a true real-time measurement of precipitation.
+During Daylight Saving, add one hour to the most recent rainfall reading to get a true real-time measurement of precipitation.

-Although the Commission calibrates these devices on a regular basis, they are subject to inaccuracies.
-Snow, hail, severe weather, and human tampering can affect the data.
-At the Commission's discretion, historic rainfall data may be adjusted as inaccuracies are identified and corrected.
+Although the Commission calibrates these devices periodically, they are subject to factors which may lead to inaccuracies.
+Snow, hail, severe weather, and tampering can affect the data.

 - Click the radio button for a rainfall collection site nearest to your neighborhood